Edmund J. and Louise W. Kahn Term Professor of German

 Ph.D., Harvard University

-Secretary of the International Association of Word and Image Studies, MacLeod is the co-editor of two volumes in the area of interarts scholarship: Elective Affinities: Testing Word and Image Relationships (Amsterdam: Rodopi, 2009) and Efficacité/Efficacy: How to Do Things with Words and Images?
+Past secretary of the International Association of Word and Image Studies, MacLeod is the co-editor of two volumes in the area of interarts scholarship: Elective Affinities: Testing Word and Image Relationships (Amsterdam: Rodopi, 2009) and Efficacité/Efficacy: How to Do Things with Words and Images?
 (Amsterdam: Rodopi, 2011).
 Since 2011, she has been senior editor of the journal Word & Image.
-In 2015, she was elected Vice President of the Goethe Society of North America.
+In 2015, she was elected Vice President of the Goethe Society of North America, and will become President in January, 2019.

-Romanticism; Goethe; 19th-century literature; material culture; inter-arts/intermediality; narrative theory, description, and ekphrasis; gender studies
+Romanticism; Goethe; 19th-century literature; material culture/object theory; inter-arts/intermediality; sculpture in literature and film; narrative theory, description, and ekphrasis; gender studies

 Member of the graduate groups in Comparative Literature and History of Art.
-Affiliated with Gender, Sexuality, and Women's Studies, Cinema Studies, and Urban Studies.
+Affiliated with English; Cinema Studies; Gender, Sexuality, and Women's Studies; and Urban Studies.